 1. Be Less Rambunctious

 I have a curious mind.
 I love to explore, test, try, push boundaries and take risks.
 I learn best by trial and error.
 It’s how I discover things and engage with the world around me.
-Sure, it gets me in trouble sometimes, but I learn from my mistakes.
+Sure, it gets me in trouble sometimes (er, a lot of times) but I learn from my mistakes.
 Usually.